treese41528/DeepLearningGroup_Fall2018/SelectedMethodsPapers/README.md

 # DeepLearningGroup_Fall2018
-Possible papers to read and discuss during the meetings will be posted here.
+<H2>Methods papers selected for presentation on Tuesdays will be displayed here.</H2>